Products

 - Stop the pump

-- Enter weight mass and installation radius in software
+- Enter the weight’s mass and installation radius into the software

 Second plane measurement (for two-plane balancing)

-- Stop pump and remove trial weight from first plane
+- Stop the pump and remove the trial weight from the first plane

 Correction weight installation

-- Installation angle is measured from trial weight position in rotation direction
+- The installation angle for each weight is measured from the trial weight position in the direction of rotation

 Verification measurement